grzegorznowak/drupal-to-elasticsearch/README.md

 ````

-@see comments under `esWrite\writeNodesLazily` for more insights into RAM usage
+@see comments under `esWrite\writeNodesLazily` for more insights into the RAM usage

 ## Tests

 ### Requirements

-Need to have an ES instance under local port `127.0.0.1:9300`
+You must have an ES instance installed and running on your localhost (`127.0.0.1`)

-You can invoke a set of Units (with coverage as long as you have xdebug installed) with
+Invoke a set of Units (with coverage as long as you have xdebug installed) with
 `./vendor/bin/phpunit --coverage-html ./tests/reports`